devedux/devedux/README.md

 ### Hi there 👋👋👋

-- 🔭 I’m currently working on Terapygo.
+- 🔭 I'm currently studying at Codeable.
 - 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate on more open source projects.
 - 💬 Ask me about NextJs, Firebase, Redux, NodeJS and VanillaJS.